Burton Coggles

 Burton Coggles (full name Burton-le-Coggles from Byrton-en-les-Coggles) is a small village and civil parish in the South Kesteven district of Lincolnshire, England.
 The population is included in the civil parish of Bitchfield and Bassingthorpe.
 The village is situated 7 mi south from Grantham, and between the B1176 road and the East Coast Main Line.

 History

 The Grade II listed Anglican parish church is dedicated to St Thomas a Becket.
 The Diocese of Lincoln refers to it as St Thomas of Canterbury.
 It has an Early English spire.
+In 1113, patronage of Burton church was gifted to Crowland Abbey on the occasion of the start of the rebuild of the abbey following the devastating fire in 1091.

 William Ayscough, the Trinity College-educated brother of Hannah Ayscough and uncle of Isaac Newton was the rector of the village church in the 17th century.

 Prince Charles and Camilla, The Duchess of Cornwall, visited Burton Coggles on 29 November 2011.
 The hour-long tour of the village included meeting dignitaries and schoolchildren, and visiting a local public house and farm shop.